Nov 3, 2021

-Many people take steps to reduce their impact on the environment, but the food on your plate could have one of the biggest impacts.
+From bringing our reusable bags to the grocery store to switching to clean energy, many of us have been taking steps to reduce our impact on the environment in all aspects of our lives.
+But did you know that the food on your plate could be one of the biggest contributors to your personal carbon footprint?
 Scientists have discovered one of the best ways you can help the planet: eating plant-based foods.

 What is “Plant-Based” Eating?

 A plant-based diet consists of food that comes from plants and has no ingredients from animals, such as meat, dairy, or eggs.
-Plant-based foods and ingredients include fruits, vegetables, root vegetables such as potatoes, grains and starches, beans and other legumes, and nuts.
+Plant-based foods and ingredients include fruits, vegetables, grains, starches, beans, legumes, and nuts.
 Tofu and other meat alternatives, as well as dairy-free milks and cheeses, are also popular plant-based foods.

 Plant-based eating is on the rise as people learn more about the negative impacts of meat and dairy.
 Animal agriculture is responsible for 18% of greenhouse gas emissions—more than all transportation emissions.
 It is also responsible for more than 80% of Amazon deforestation, as millions of acres have been destroyed and are now used for cattle ranching.
 Meat and dairy use 83% of the world’s farmland, but provide just 18% of the world’s calories.

 Animal agriculture also consumes up to 76 trillion gallons of water every year.
-55% of the water consumed in the U.S. is for animal agriculture, while only 5% is consumed by private homes.
-Did you know a pound of beef can take up to 4,000 gallons of water to produce?
-In comparison, a pound of vegetables only requires 39 gallons of water.
+In the U.S., 55% of the water consumed is for animal agriculture, while only 5% is consumed by private homes.
+Did you know that one pound of beef can take up to 4,000 gallons of water to produce?
+In comparison, one pound of vegetables only requires 39 gallons of water.

 Going Plant-Based Can Have A Huge Impact